BillyRuffian/minamo.uk/DESIGN-SYSTEM.md

 # Minamo Design System

-A minimal, brutalist design system for the Minamo Interiors website.
-Inspired by contemporary minimalist design with a focus on typography, whitespace, and content-first layouts.
+A minimal, brutalist design system for the Minamo Interiors website with a focus on monochrome aesthetics, line-based grids, and strong visual hierarchy.

 ## Design Philosophy

-- **Brutalist Minimalism**: Clean lines, generous whitespace, and clear hierarchy
+- **Brutalist Minimalism**: Stark monochrome palette with strong border lines
+- **Line-Based Grid**: Borders create spatial divisions instead of gaps
 - **Typography-First**: Montserrat as the primary typeface with careful attention to scale and spacing
-- **Content-Focused**: Minimal chrome, letting content breathe
+- **Content-Focused**: Minimal decoration, letting content and structure speak
 - **Responsive**: Mobile-first approach with seamless scaling across devices
 - **Accessible**: Semantic HTML, ARIA labels, and keyboard navigation